 “The Paris declaration of March 2015 promoting citizenship and the common values of freedom, tolerance and non-discrimination through education underlines the important role of security in education and to the benefit of social inclusion.
 I call on all stakeholders to help implementing the goals of this important Declaration.
 I am confident that sharing best-practises in this Conference contributes to that effect.”

-Jet Bussemaker, Dutch Minister of Education Culture & Science
+Jet Bussemaker, former Dutch Minister of Education Culture & Science

 The attacks in Paris, Copenhagen and Brussels have placed the issue of safety and security firmly on everyone’s agenda, including those of the Higher Education Institutions (HEIs) in Europe.
 The Paris declaration reaffirms the mobilisation of education to safeguard the shared fundamental values in our societies and calls for further efforts to strengthen the key contribution education can make towards personal development, social inclusion and participation.
 Openness and accessibility are intrinsical values of the Higher Education Institutes (HEIs) of Europe.
 Consequently, we must clearly define our social remit, the core values associated with it and how far we can and wish to go to protect them.